 Mobility aids that cannot be stored safely within the patron’s seating area and wheelchairs for those patrons who transfer to a theater seat will be stored outside the theater as close as possible to patron’s seat by the nearest usher.
 At intermission, ushers will make every effort to check in with patrons who may need their devices.
 At the conclusion of the performance, ushers will return the mobility aids to the patrons once the aisles have cleared.

 The Civic Center Music Hall has a limited number of courtesy wheelchairs available to patrons on a first-come, first-served basis.
-Patrons who do not normally use a wheelchair should bring a friend or companion to assist them in maneuvering the wheelchair around the venue.
-Staff are not able to leave their posts to assist patrons moving around the building.
+Patrons must bring a friend or companion to assist them in maneuvering the wheelchair around the venue.
+Staff are not able to leave their posts to assist patrons moving around the building, and wheelchairs are not designed to be self-propelled.
 Patrons should inquire at the reception desk.